Jem1D/DriveID/README.md

 #### Key Features:
 - **Vehicle Registration:** Register vehicle DIDs and IPFS metadata hashes.
 - **Access Management:** Provide and withdraw access rights to eligible drivers.
-- **Verification:** Publicly verify that a driver has legal access to a car.
+- **Verification:** Publicly verify whether a driver has legal access to a car.
 - **Event Logging:** Emits events that are immutable (`VehicleRegistered`, `AccessGranted`, `AccessRevoked`) for transparency.